dhammo2/LexisNexis-Scraper/README.md

 This repository contains a python package for the automated scraping of the Lexis Nexis web service.

+Why use this package/code?
+There are a small collection of alternative options available however their code is either outdated, inefficient, or not as customisable which is why this package was developed.

 > **_DISCLAIMER:_** This code was developed for academic purposes.
 Using this software package may be a violation of the terms of use set out by LexisNexis.
 By downloading and using this package you do so at your own legal risk.